TylerPardun/Pardun_Stock_Algorithm/README.md

 $ cd Pardun_Stock_Algorithm/
 ```

 Then, run the following to set up the Anaconda environment.
 We named the environment ml for machine learning.
-You can change the name of the environment by simply renaming the .yml file to whatever suits you best, we won't judge.
+You can change the name of the environment by simply putting the name after -n to whatever suits you best, we won't judge.
 Make sure to change the conda environment name when activating the environment too.

 ```
-$ conda env create -f ml.yml
+$ conda env create -f ml.yml -n your_name_here
-$ source activate ml
+$ source activate your_name_here
 ```

 ## Usage